biopragmatics/oquat/docs/invalids/prefix/flybase.md

 | `FB:WG`               |              1 | [SO:0000719](https://bioregistry.io/SO:0000719)                                                                                                                                                                                                          |
 | `FB:cds`              |              1 | [SO:0000934](https://bioregistry.io/SO:0000934)                                                                                                                                                                                                          |

-## `uberon`
+## `uberon`: Uber Anatomy Ontology

-Identifiers for this prefix are given correctly in Uber Anatomy Ontology.
+Identifiers for this prefix are given incorrectly correctly in `uberon`.

 | external_xref              |   usages_count | usages                                                                                                                                                                                                                                                                                           |
 |----------------------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|